SBIR Insider Newsletter

 (II) is majority-owned or controlled by a foreign-

-owned business, foreign entity
+owned business, foreign entity, or person who

 is not a citizen of the United States or alien lawfully